Embird Embroidery Software

 Tune Colors

-This tool is accessible via main menu > Objects > Color in selection / transformation mode.
+This tool is accessible via Main Menu > Objects > Color while in selection / transformation mode.

-The Tune Colors feature allows you to adjust the colors of all selected objects, or even the entire design at once.
-The Tune Colors command opens a window with Brightness, Contrast, Gamma, Saturation, and color balance controls (Cyan-Red, Magenta-Green, Yellow-Blue).
-These controls work with the color of vector objects and stitches (thread), not with the image colors.
+The Tune Colors command opens a dialog window containing Brightness, Contrast, Gamma, Saturation, and Color Balance controls (Cyan-Red, Magenta-Green, Yellow-Blue).
+These settings modify the color of vector objects and their corresponding stitches (thread), rather than the colors of the underlying raster image.

 Tune Colors tool - adjustment of objects brightness